bugcrowd/templates/submissions/description/societal_biases/confirmation_bias/template.md

-# Confirmation Bias

-## Overview of the Vulnerability

 Confirmation bias occurs when AI algorithms selectively process information that confirms pre-existing beliefs, assumptions, or hypotheses, while disregarding contrary evidence.
 Outputs from AI models that have a confirmation bias can result in misinformed choices, or the reinforcement of existing stereotypes and misconceptions.

 ## Business Impact